 We understand that admission of a newborn to a special care nursery can be overwhelming, especially in cases of unexpected complications.
-That’s why Franciscan is proud to offer patients the reassurance of the region’s newest Level III Neonatal Intensive Care Unit (NICU) at St. Joseph Medical Center in Tacoma and a partnership with nationally-recognized Seattle Children’s Neonatology, to bring world- class care to the South Sound.
+That’s why CHI Franciscan Health is proud to offer patients the reassurance of the region’s newest Level III Neonatal Intensive Care Unit (NICU) at St. Joseph Medical Center in Tacoma and a partnership with nationally-recognized Seattle Children’s Neonatology, to bring world- class care to the South Sound.

 Better care than ever for moms, babies and families

 - St. Joseph Medical Center can take care of the vast majority of the babies born at our Family Birth Centers, which means more infants born here with special medical needs can receive the expert care they need, close to home

 - the Level III NICU at St. Joseph is for critically ill newborns, preemies and fragile infants with special medical needs: those as young as 28 weeks gestation; and/or weighing as little as 1000 grams (or just over two pounds)

 - Seattle Children’s neonatologists and neonatal nurse practitioners (NNPs) round out our highly skilled team of consulting specialists, highly trained RNs, dieticians, pharmacists and therapists specializing in neonates

 - the Franciscan Maternal Fetal Medicine program provides mothers with high-risk pregnancy initial screenings, first trimester scanning and consulting with our region's leading perinatology team – helping foresee any birthing or newborn challenges that lie ahead